 Join owners’ forums on Facebook for the models in which you’re interested.
 You’ll enjoy free access to the knowledge and expertise of owners who are more than willing to share their experiences – both good and bad.

-They will also help you decide which of the range is the most desirable, highlight any known issues with particular years, and tell you what to look out for on any test drive.
+They'll also help you decide which of the range is the most desirable, highlight any known issues with particular years, and tell you what to look out for on any test drive.
 They can also tell you how much you should expect to pay.

 Narrow your search